What An Executor Can And Cannot Do In Texas banner Texas

 What Steps Must Executors Follow in Probate Court?

 In Texas probate court, executors have important duties.
 They start by filing the will and all necessary paperwork to begin the probate process in Texas.
 This means they must meet specific probate filing requirements.
 Executors should ensure all documents are submitted correctly for court approval.
 Once the court accepts these documents, court oversight of executors begins.
-This oversight makes sure they follow legal procedures to manage the estate properly.
+This oversight ensures that they follow legal procedures to manage the estate properly.

 How Does an Executor Manage Estate Inventory and Appraisals?